abraxas-labs/terraform-citrixdaas-citrix-daas-published-applications/docs/GETTING_STARTED_FOR_CITRIX_ADMINS.md

    # Should output: Terraform v1.13.3
    ```

+**⚠️ Common Mistakes:**
-**⚠️ Common Mistake:** If you see "terraform: command not found", restart your PowerShell/Command Prompt window!
+- **"terraform: command not found"** → You forgot to restart your PowerShell/Command Prompt window!
+Close and reopen it.
+- **"The system cannot find the path specified"** → Check if you added the correct path to the PATH environment variable (e.g., `C:\terraform\`).
+- **Permission errors** → Make sure you extracted the file to a folder where you have write permissions.

 **Proxy Configuration (if needed):**
 If your network requires a proxy server, set these environment variables: